RoaringBitmap/RoaringBitmap/README.md

              mvn clean install -DskipTests -Dgpg.skip=true

-IntelliJ
+IntelliJ and Eclipse
 --------

 If you plan to contribute to RoaringBitmap, you can have load it up in your favorite IDE.
-For IntelliJ, in the IDE create a new project, possibly from existing sources, choose Maven, and remove the jmh module (possibly by clicking on it).
+- For IntelliJ, in the IDE create a new project, possibly from existing sources, choose import, Maven.
+- For Eclipse: File, Import, Existing Maven Projects, Select RoaringBitmap on my disk

 Contributing
 ------------